ImprontaAdvance/docker-compose-symfony/README.md

 - ./app/var/logs:/var/www/app/var/logs:cached
 ```

+## XDebug

+It is possible to debug the Symfony instance within Docker with this configuration.

+Note that while debugging the browser may show a `Gateway Error` page after a while.
+This is due to nginx handling the timeout of the request if it takes long enough.

 ### XDebug on Mac
 Inside docker container, the only way to communicate with xdebug is with static ip (ref. [xdebug/remote#communication](https://xdebug.org/docs/remote#communication)).